MaidaIjaz/AmazonCloneNextJS/README.md

-# Build Header of Amazon Using NextJS and Tailwind CSS (Responsive)
+# Build Banner of Amazon Using NextJS and Tailwind CSS (Responsive)

-Using the code in this repository you would be able to build the responsive Amazon header.
+Using the code in this repository you would be able to build the responsive Amazon Banner.
+You will use [react-responsive-carousel](https://www.npmjs.com/package/react-responsive-carousel) for this task.

 ## Installation Steps